haor1/haor1.github.io/_posts/2022-04-22-tutorial-add-event-to-Stripe-CLI.md

 ---
 layout: post
-title: Tutorial: How to add a missing event to the Stripe-CLI
+title: Tutorial - How to add a missing event to the Stripe-CLI
 subtitle: Submitting an Open Source Contribution to the Stripe CLI
 gh-badge: [star, fork, follow]
 tags: [Open Source Software contribution]